 Rather than waste time, the players went through a one hour Paris airport Crowell basketball workout.
 People stopped, looked on with unbelieving eyes, some even laughed.

 This negative experience turned into a very positive experience.
 37 people will remember this day for the rest of their lives.
-The Paris workout will be a chapter in their life memory book.
+The Paris workout will be a chapter in their living memory book.

 In conclusion, there are two obvious takeaways.